payu-india/CMS-Chatbot/reference/Subscriptions/payment-consent-transaction-merchant-hosted/credit-card-recurring-payment-consent-transaction.md

       slug: customer-experience-and-workflow-recurring-payments
       title: Customer Experience and Workflow
 ---
-This section provides the request parameters, sample request and response for a Cards Recurring Payment \<\<glossary:Consent transaction>>.
+This section provides the request parameters, sample request and response for a Cards Recurring Payment.

 > 📘 Note:
 >